 Library services include loans of in-house materials, interlibrary loans between the UVI campuses and other external institutions, reference assistance and library instruction.
 Librarians work with faculty to integrate information literacy in the curriculum according to guidelines and standards developed by the Association of College and Research Libraries and promoted by the Middle States Commission on Higher Education.
 The libraries are open to the public every day (except holidays) for a total of 82 hours per week when classes are in session.
 Intersession hours are posted.
-All registered students, faculty and staff are entitled to a library card, which must be presented to obtain library services, including the borrowing of library materials and other equipment.
+All registered students, faculty and staff must present a valid UVI identification card in order to obtain library services, including the borrowing of library materials and other equipment.
 The libraries collaborate with the Access and Enrollment Services Office to ensure retrieval of delinquent materials and collection of replacement costs for lost material, when necessary.
 A community library card service is available through the Preferred User Program (PUP).
-See the Public Service Policies on the Libraries web page for additional information.
+See the Public Service Policies on the libraries' web page for additional information.

-The libraries on both campuses have Innovation Centers that were established to encourage innovation and meaningful creativity.
+The libraries on both campuses have innovation centers that were established to encourage innovation and meaningful creativity.
 The rooms are designed to facilitate collaborative teaching, learning and sharing among students and faculty.
-The centers feature a 3-D printer, computers, projectors, work tables, and white boards.
+The centers feature a 3-D printer, computers, projectors, worktables, and white boards.